idobrusin/RocLang/RocLang/README.md

 ## Language development
 The language is based on the Eclipse Xtext Project, and can be developed in Eclipse.

+To launch a development instance of Eclipse where the language is installed, right-click on the roc project (robot.control.roc) and select

 ### Dependencies
   * Xtext Plugin ([download and instructions](https://eclipse.org/Xtext/download.html "Xtext download"))